MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/countermeasures.md

 ## Security policies

-Pre-boot authentication and DMA policies provide additional protection for BitLocker.
+Preboot authentication and DMA policies provide extra protection for BitLocker.

-### Pre-boot authentication
+### Preboot authentication

-Pre-boot authentication with BitLocker can require the use of either user input, such as a PIN, a startup key, or both to authenticate prior to making the contents of the system drive accessible.
+Preboot authentication with BitLocker can require the use of either user input, such as a PIN, a startup key, or both to authenticate prior to making the contents of the system drive accessible.

-BitLocker accesses and stores the encryption keys in memory only after pre-boot authentication is completed.
+BitLocker accesses and stores the encryption keys in memory only after preboot authentication is completed.
 If Windows can't access the encryption keys, the device can't read or edit the files on the system drive.
-The only option for bypassing pre-boot authentication is entering the *recovery key*.
+The only option for bypassing preboot authentication is entering the *recovery key*.

-Pre-boot authentication is designed to prevent the encryption keys from being loaded to system memory without the trusted user supplying another authentication factor.
+Preboot authentication is designed to prevent the encryption keys from being loaded to system memory without the trusted user supplying another authentication factor.
 This feature helps mitigate DMA and memory remanence attacks.

 On devices with a compatible TPM, operating system drives that are BitLocker-protected can be unlocked in four ways: